Spehof/personal_ansible_config/README.md

 ## How do I run it?

-it's command pull a playbook from a VCS and execute a default local.yml playbook:
+It's command pull a playbook from a VCS and execute a default local.yml playbook:

 `ansible-pull -U https://github.com/Spehof/personal_ansible_config.git`